aws-cloudformation/cloudformation-resource-schema/README.md

 #### arrayType

 `arrayType` is used to specify the type of array and is only applicable for properties of type array.
-When  set to `AttributeList`, it indicates that the array is of nested type objects, and when set to `Standard` it indicates that the array consists of primitive types.
+When set to `AttributeList`, it indicates that the array is used to represent a list of additional properties, and when set to `Standard` it indicates that the array consists of a list of values.
 The default for `arrayType` is `Standard`.
+For example, 'Standard' would be used for an array of Arn values, where the addition of the values themselves has significance.
+An example of using 'AttributeList' would be for a list of optional, and often defaulted, values that can be specified.
+For example, 'AttributeList' would be used for an array of TargetGroupAttributes for ELB where addition of the default values has no significance.

 ### Constraints